Titouan Thomas

-Titouan Thomas (born 12 January 2002) is a French footballer who plays as a midfielder for Ligue 2 club Stade Lavallois.
+Titouan Thomas (born 12 January 2002) is a French footballer who plays as a midfielder for club Fleury.

 Club career

 Born in Saint-Brieuc, Thomas began his career with local side AS Plélo, before spending time in the academies of La Châtelaudrinaise, Guingamp and Stade Briochin.
 He joined Olympique Lyonnais in 2017, signing a professional contract with the club in June 2019.
 During his time with Olympique Lyonnais, he was seen as one of the club's most promising young players.
 He was linked with a loan move away from the club in August 2021, having been brought on the first-team's pre-season tour by manager Peter Bosz.

 However, on 30 June 2022, he joined Portuguese side Estoril on a free transfer.
 Having failed to break into the Estoril first team, he was loaned to Dutch Eerste Divisie side ADO Den Haag only a short while after signing.

-On 16 August 2023, after failing to make his debut for Estoril, Thomas returned to France, signing a two-year contract, with an option for a further year, for Ligue 2 club Stade Lavallois.
+On 16 August 2023, after failing to make his debut for Estoril, Thomas returned to France, signing a two-year contract, with an option for a further year, for Ligue 2 club Laval.